SpikeInterface/spikeinterface/doc/development/development.rst

 The following are some styling conventions that we follow in SpikeInterface:

 #.
 Avoid using abreviations in variable names (e.g., use :code:`recording` instead of :code:`rec`).
 It is specially important to avoid single letter variables.
 #.
 Use index as singular and indices for plural following Numpy.
-Avoid id, idx, ids, etc.
+Avoid idx or indexes.
+Plus, id and ids are reserved for identifiers (i.e. channel_ids)
 #.
 We use file_path and folder_path (instead of file_name and folder_name) for clarity.
 #.
 Use the `numpy docstring standard <https://numpydoc.readthedocs.io/en/latest/format.html#numpydoc-docstring-guide>`_ in all the docstrings.